Employability Skills: Boost Your Marketability

 Hybridize to Succeed

-In the 21st century; the workforce is becoming consolidated; as the competitive market leads to an improved employee skillset.
+The workforce is becoming consolidated, as the competitive market leads to improved and more diverse employee skillsets.
 If a computer programmer can also effectively sell their product, there is no need to hire a salesman.
-This benefits both the company and the hybrid employee; as the company can pay the employee premium rates for their skills and still save money versus an additional hire.
+The company can pay the employee premium rates for their skills and still save money versus an additional hire, benefiting both the company and the hybrid employee.

 In-demand hybrid job skills give you a competitive edge in your career.
 A few examples of hybrid job skills that overlap in multiple job sectors include: